prateekpatil711/Dump/CSKM.md

 Ensure CSKM is installed with the Kubernetes authentication method by enabling the `kubernetesAuth` parameter in the `Values.yaml` file.
 Once installed, exec into the CSKM pod and follow these steps to enable authentication, create secrets, and configure policies.

-### 2. Installation of CKEY

-Install CKEY with the default configuration, ensuring the `automountServiceAccountToken` parameter is enabled in the `Values.yaml` file.
-This will automatically mount the service account token necessary for Kubernetes authentication.

-### 3. Retrieve Vault Token and CSKM Service IP
+### Step 2.
+Retrieve Vault Token and CSKM Service IP

 To connect to Vault from the Kubernetes cluster, obtain the Vault token and the CSKM service IP as follows: